Actias artemis

-Actias artemis is a moth native to Japan, Korea, China, India and Malaysia.
+Actias artemis is a moth native to Russia, Korea, China.
 The species was first described by Otto Vasilievich Bremer and William Grey in 1853.
 Actias artemis is a close relative and look-alike of Actias luna, the American Luna moth.

 Images of life cycle

 Host plants

 Larvae can be fed on willow (Salix), alder (Alnus), hickory (Carya), oak, plum, walnut and maple.